RiturajSingh2004/Candida18/README.md

  <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=AI+Engineer+and+Developer;Data+Scientist;Cyber+Security+Developer;AI%20|%20ML%20|%20DS%20|%20CyS%20|Enthusiast;Always%20learning%20new%20things&center=true&width=500&height=50&font=georgia"></a>
 </p>
 <hr/>
+<h4 align="center"><p>Chasing excellence as a Software Engineering professional specializing in AI, with expertise in Computer Vision (CV), Natural Language Processing (NLP), Large Language Models (LLMs), Vision-Language Models (VLMs), and Neural Networks, along with an interest in Cybersecurity.
+Passionate about building and deploying AI models, optimizing workflows, and driving intelligent automation.
+Seeking innovative projects and research opportunities to advance scalability and operational excellence.</p>
-<h4 align="center">I am a SDE at JP Morgan Chase & Co.
-I like to Code, Design, Innovate and Experiment.
-I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-Passionate developer with a love for problem-solving and creating innovative solutions.
-Experienced in various programming languages and frameworks.
-Dedicated to continuous learning and growth in the ever-evolving world of technology.
-Open to collaboration and exploring new opportunities.</h4>
+<p>I enjoy coding, designing, innovating, and experimenting.
+As an enthusiastic and social individual, I love taking on new challenges and learning new skills.
+With experience in various programming languages and frameworks, I am dedicated to continuous learning and growth in the ever-evolving world of technology.
+Open to collaboration and exploring new opportunities, I strive to create innovative solutions and solve complex problems.</p></h4>
 <br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=candida18&label=Candida's%20Profile%20Views%20&color=dc143c&style=plastic" alt="candida18" /> </p>